baiyongan/practical-linux-skills/docs/best_practice/filenames_and_pathnames_in_shell.md

 To understand this recommendation, you need to know what IFS is.
 IFS is the list of input field separators in shell.
 The POSIX specification XCU section 2.6.5 explains that after various expansions (such as parameter expansion and command subsitution), the results not in double-quotes are split up where they include input field separators.
 By default IFS is space, tab, and newline.

-This recommendation sets the IFS variable so that the “space” character is no longer an input field separator, and thus only newline and tab are field separators.
+This recommendation sets the IFS variable so that the "space" character is no longer an input field separator, and thus only newline and tab are field separators.
 If you need to run on really old systems the second form with backquotes is better, but the first one is easier to read, POSIX compliant, and very portable - it works on any system not in a museum.

 This doesn’t help security very much, but it does help reliability.
 If you make a mistake in your script, and the script encounters a pathname (or other data) with a space, your script is more likely to work correctly.
 Filenames with tabs and newlines are almost never used except by attackers, but users often use spaces; doing this will prevent file splitting from unintentionally splitting up filenames with spaces.
 So if you forget to surround a variable reference with double-quotes, or use a for loop with a simple command substitution, it is less likely to fail.
 It also makes it possible to combine options and filenames with spaces; you can use filenames with spaces (as usual), and separate the options with tabs (this isn’t a common convention, but I think it’s a reasonable one).
 It is also really easy to do this; just add one line near the top.